 Supporting returners and movers is a concrete way of encouraging diversity, equality and inclusion.
 Returners and movers offer cognitive diversity and will bring different approaches, skills and experience to enrich the offer of the organisation that takes them on.
 Also, if chambers and employers compete to offer longevity of careers and, in particular, a horizon that goes beyond having children, health, study or other breaks, this will help recruit the best young barristers from the outset.

-Our first initiative under this scheme is the creation of a panel of practitioners who will serve as coaches to returners or movers.
-The coaches will be experienced practitioners who have direct experience of the issues around returning or moving.
-Returners and movers who wish to make use of the service will be paired with a coach, providing an opportunity to discuss issues and concerns in a confidential space.
+Our first initiative under this scheme was the creation of a panel of practitioners to serve as coaches to returners or movers.
+The coaches are experienced practitioners who have direct experience of the issues around returning or moving.
+Returners and movers who made use of the service were paired with a coach, providing an opportunity to discuss issues and concerns in a confidential space.

-If you would like to volunteer to be a coach, please contact Oliver Muncey, the Inn's Membership Manager, at firstname.lastname@example.org.
+If you would like to volunteer to be a coach, please contact Gabriel Dorey at email@example.com.

-If you are a returner or a mover and would like to be paired with a coach, please also contact Oliver Muncey.
+If you are a returner or a mover and would like to be paired with a coach, please also contact Gabriel Dorey.